 If the Residential Tenancies Act, 2006 Is Applicable, Notice of Rent Increase Must Use the Mandatory Form and Provide Ninety (90) Days Minimum Advance Warning.
 Failure to Provide Proper Notice Nullifies the Increase.
 Rent May Be Increased Only Once In Any Twelve Month Period.

-A Helpful Guide For How to Determine the Proper Manner of Issuing a Notice of Rent Increase
+Understanding the Proper Manner For Issuing a Notice of Rent Increase

 When a landlord wishes to change the rate of rent, proper notice must be provided.
 In legal circles, this process is referred to as a NORI which is an abbreviation for Notice of Rent Increase.
 To provide proper notice requires use of the mandatory form, being the Form N1, Form N2, or Form N3, depending on the circumstances, as well as by providing the notice at least ninety (90) days in advance of the date the rent rate change will take effect.
 Additionally, a rent increase is permitted only once witin a twelve month period and the first rent increase must be at least twelve months from the beginning of the tenancy.
 Failure to provide proper notice makes any change unlawful, void, and unenforceable.
 These requirements were confirmed by the Landlord Tenant Board in the case of S.A. v.
 M.J.J.G., et al, TEL-99928-19 (Re), 2019 CanLII 126938 where it was said:

 8. The issue before the Board in this situation is whether or not the NORI was served appropriately on the Tenants.